rafakob/service.pogdesign.sync/README.md

 ### Intro ###
 You may ask why I even bother with a TV calendar that doesn't have a proper name and domain (pogdesign WTF?).
 Isn't Trakt.tv better?
 Probably it is, but I've been using TVC for years now and I love it.
 It's fast, simple, clean and reliable.
 Even with Kodi + SickRage I'm still checking TVC to see what shows has been released and I'm marking those episodes that I've watched.

 *Please note that I'm not a professional developer and it was my first encounter with Python/Kodi.
-Addon is so simple that it can't brake anything, but it might not work properly in 100% situations.*
+Addon is so simple that it can't breake anything, but it might not work properly in 100% situations.*

 ### Features ###
 Brace yourself because the addon is just feature-rich!
 Here we go: